emmarcaber/Nackingspol/README.md

 2. Import the __nackingspol.sql__ to your mysql database.

-2. Open the project in Apache Netbeans 14 or 15.
+3. Open the project in Apache Netbeans 14 or 15.
+3. Run the project as a java application.

 ### Contributors
 <p>